Tom-QR/ELN-Thomas-Rees/README.md

 ## Experimental Identifiers
 Experiments conducted for CNP45-ABHD14B are identified as follows:
 1. First three characters are TIR (initials of the experimentalist)
-2. Underscore
+2. Hyphen
-3. Three numbers which are the main identifier of the molecule
+3. A number as the main identifier of the molecule
-4. Underscore
+4. Hyphen
-5. Two numbers which describe the repeat/batch number
+5. A number which describes the repeat/batch number

 ---
 ## ELN Pages